aiengineeringforgrandmas/aiengineeringforgrandmas/README.md

 </p>

 ## I ❤️ Making AI More Accessible for Beginners!
 I believe that AI should be accessible to everyone, regardless of their technical background.
-The AI Engineering for Grandmas project is a step towards that vision.
+The AI Engineering for Grandmas project is a step towards that vision. - Gregory Kennedy

 <p align="center">